DKotzer/react-vscode-portfolio/public/pages/overview.md

 ## Summary

 Software developer looking for an opportunity to apply my problem-solving and critical thinking skills interesting projects.
-Transiting to software development after a decade-long career in general IT and have been loving the change.
+Transitioning to software development after a decade-long career in general IT and have been loving the change.

 ## 👨‍💻 Experience